leanderhoedt/employee_happiness/README.md

 * Node 10+
 * Python 2.x (needed for argon2)
 * npm install -g node-gyp (needed for argon2)
+* npm install in /api & /frontend (please use npm, because yarn has an issue that is probably windows related)

 First, run the development server: